imgreene/AnyTalk/README.md

 ## First-Time Setup
 1. Enter your OpenAI API key and click Save
+2. Complete your first transcription (it will not paste yet)
-2. When prompted about accessibility features:
+3. When prompted about accessibility features:
    - Click "Open System Settings"
    - Allow AnyTalk in Privacy & Security → Accessibility
+4. Transcriptions will not paste to wherever your cursor is

 ---